abel00894411/restaurant-manager/README.md

 - Fill orders with menu items, which are automatically assigned to cooks for preparation.
 - Order and item assignment is designed to balance the workload evenly among employees.
 - Cooks specialize in a menu category and will only be assigned items within their category.
-- Waiters can view the status of items in their assigned orders in real-time.
+- Waiters can view the status of items in their assigned orders in real time.
 - Customers can generate PDF invoices for their purchases.

 ## Technical details